Octopus1348/ASUS-Zenbook-13-Hackintosh/README.md

 # ASUS Zenbook 13 Hackintosh
 This is a pre-built OpenCore Hackintosh EFI for Zenbook 13 laptops.
-This has been tested on the UX** model
+This has been tested on the BX325J model.

 Find out your audio driver codec before installing, it should be something like ALC*** with Realtek and CX**** with Conexant.
 Search up a tutorial on how for your OS online (you'll see why in step 7).
 # What's not working
 Sleep.
 You'll have to disable it by running "sudo pmset disablesleep 1" in the Terminal app.

 Detecting that the laptop is charging.
 It will still show the battery level, and that it's draining, just if you plug it in, it wont show, and if you charged over your % before charging, it won't show higher % until you reboot.

 Bluetooth is a bit buggy.
 If you try to connect to a Bluetooth device, and see that Bluetooth just turned off, you can't turn it back on until a reboot.
 But after that the device will be connected.
 # What's working
 Everything not listed in the previus section